Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 What is CPU TDP?

-Thermal Design Power (TDP) is a critical specification that indicates the maximum amount of heat a CPU generates under typical load.
-Understanding TDP is essential for selecting appropriate cooling solutions and ensuring your power supply unit (PSU) can handle the system's demands.
+CPU TDP, or Thermal Design Power, is a crucial specification that indicates the maximum amount of heat a CPU generates under typical load.
+Understanding TDP helps users select appropriate cooling solutions and ensures that power supply units (PSUs) are adequately sized for their builds.

 What is TDP?

-TDP is measured in watts and represents the thermal output of a CPU that cooling solutions must dissipate.
-For example, a CPU with a TDP of 95 watts means that the cooling system should be capable of handling at least that amount of heat to maintain optimal performance.
+TDP is measured in watts and represents the thermal output of a CPU that cooling systems must dissipate.
+For example, a CPU with a TDP of 95 watts means that the cooling solution should be capable of handling at least that amount of heat to maintain optimal performance.

 Why TDP Matters for Cooling